 There isn’t a single best folding bike for everyone, which is why we carry folding bikes from several brands, including Brompton and Tern.
-Read our guide to find out why you'd want a folding bike and which folding bike is right for you.
+Read our guide to find out why you'd want a folding bike and which one is right for you.

 5 Reasons Why You Should Buy a Folding Bike